sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

          Some Ruby code.

    The directive's alias name :rst:dir:`sourcecode` works as well.
+Docutils' :dudir:`code` directive provides a different, limited set of options.
 This directive takes a language name as an argument.
 It can be `any lexer alias supported by Pygments <https://pygments.org/docs/lexers/>`_.
 If it is not given, the setting of :rst:dir:`highlight` directive will be used.
 If not